House panel to hold hearing on treatment of migrant children

 “The Trump administration’s actions at the southern border are grotesque and dehumanizing,” Cummings said.
 “There seems to be open contempt for the rule of law and for basic human decency.”

+The Border Patrol also came under fire on Monday after the non-profit news site ProPublica reported that offensive content had been posted on a private Facebook group for current and former CBP officers.

+Posts included jokes about the deaths of migrants and sexually explicit comments referring to Ocasio-Cortez, the news outlet said.

-Reporting by Doina Chiacu; Editing by David Alexander
+Reporting by Doina Chiacu; Editing by David Alexander and James Dalgleish